Shalom Hanoch: Musical career

-In 1992 Hanoch released a collection of songs, partially from a live show, called Lo Yechol Lishon Achshav (Can't Sleep Now).
+In 1992, Hanoch released a collection of songs, partially from a live show, called Lo Yechol Lishon Achshav (Can't Sleep Now).
 In 1994 he recorded A-Li-Mut (Violence); in 1997 he released Erev Erev (Evening Evening), which also included a few translated songs from his English album.
 In the same year, he composed Shalom Haver (Goodbye Friend), in the memory of Prime Minister Yitzhak Rabin, for Einstein's album LeAn Parhu HaParparim.
 This was the first cooperation between Einstein and Hanoch after 17 years.
 The collaboration resulted in a joint album by Einstein and him – Muskat (1999).

-New Millennium

 In 2001, an independent label, "C90", produced a bootleg from Hanoch's White Wedding tour.
 The album, distributed in 20 numbered copies only under the name "Lavan Shel Hatuna", featured a recording of a concert that took place in "Hadar" theatre in Givataym in January 1982.
 In 2002, 25 years after the release of Adam Betoch Azmo, the album was reissued with a bonus song recorded in 2000 with David Broza.
 In 2003, Hanoch recorded Or Israeli with the rock band Monica Sex.
 Among the album's songs are Ahavat Neuray, Hayom, and Rosh Hamemshala.
 The album's theme song stood out and gained the most recognition.

 In 2004, the Yetzia tour was released as a live album.
 At the end of that year, a five-disk collection was released, summarising Shalom's career up to that point.
 In the summer of 2005 Hanoch joined Shlomo Artzi, and they went on a tour called Hitchabrut, which was very successful and was released as a double album and a DVD.
 Hanoch and Artzi wrote the song Ani RoE Otach, especially for the tour.

 Ever since 2005, Hanoch has been regularly performing at the Barby Club in Tel Aviv with a show called "Hayot Layla" (Night Animals), a title given to it because of the late hours of the night in which the show takes place.
 The show was documented and released on DVD in 2009.

-In 2008 Hanoch guest starred as himself on the comedy show "Red Band" that deals with the Israeli music industry.
+In 2008, Hanoch guest starred as himself on the comedy show "Red Band" that deals with the Israeli music industry.

 In 2009 Hanoch released the album "Shalom Hanoch", with music production done by Moshe Levi and Eyal Katzav.
 The singles that preceded the album were Ptuchim Leahava, the protest song Elohim and Omeret Li La'Ad.

-In September 2009 Hanoch's song Mehakim LaMashiach won the title "Best Song Of All Time" on "Yedioth Ahronot"'s Rosh Hashana holiday paper, as rated by senior music industry personas.
+In September 2009, Hanoch's song Mehakim LaMashiach won the title "Best Song Of All Time" on "Yedioth Ahronot"'s Rosh Hashana holiday paper, as rated by senior music industry personas.